KungFu-Kenny/pydio_8_docker/README.md

 - mariadb (database)
 - pydio (a debian based pydio install containing every package and ready to use)

-So basically you will get all of what is listed above when using docker-compose and what it will do is launch and link all the containers to the same network.
+So basically you will get all of what is listed above when using docker-compose and what it do is launch and link all the containers to the same network.

 # setup